Home » Can Parrots Eat Mango? (Remove The Pit First!)

 The problem with dried mango is the fruit loses its hydrating qualities.
 If a parrot is a reluctant drinker, avoiding foods where all moisture has been removed is recommended.

 As long as mango juice is prepared from fresh mango, it’s okay for parrots to drink.
-You can put it in a parrot’s water dish.
-If the flavor is too strong or sweet, dilute it with fresh water.
+You can put it in a parrot’s dish.
+If the flavor is too strong or sweet, dilute it with water.

 Store-bought mango juice is high in sugar and additives to keep it fresher for longer.
 It’s unsuitable for parrots to drink regularly as it can lead to weight gain in sedentary birds.

-How To Prepare And Feed Parrots Mango?
+How To Prepare And Feed Parrots Mango